darwinvtomy/flutter_interview_questions/Q&A/ExpertLevel.md

 Overall, handling images and assets in Flutter is relatively straightforward and provides a lot of flexibility and control over how they are displayed and managed in your application.

-## 20. Explain the concept of "Material Design" and its usage in Flutter applications.
+## 20. Explain the concept of "Material Design" and its usage in Flutter applications

 Material Design is a design system developed by Google, which provides a set of guidelines for designing user interfaces.
 Material Design emphasizes the use of a consistent set of design elements and principles, such as bold colors, typography, and iconography, to create a cohesive and intuitive user experience.

 In Flutter, Material Design is implemented through the use of the Flutter Material library, which provides pre-built widgets and components that follow the Material Design guidelines.
 These widgets include things like buttons, cards, text fields, and more.
 By using the Material library, developers can ensure that their applications follow the Material Design guidelines and provide a consistent and intuitive user experience.